 Filed: December 13, 2007

-Apparatus, systems and methods for demoting repetitive search results are disclosed.
+Apparatus, systems, and methods for demoting repetitive search results are disclosed.
 Search results that are identified in both first set of search results and a second set of search results are determined to be repetitive search results.

 One or more of the repetitive search results can be demoted in the second set of search results.
 The demotion can be based on a relevancy threshold for the second set of search results.

 The claims to the patent tell us that we might see a reranking behavior like this from the search engine if the two searches happen during a “search session,” which could be within a certain amount of time (such as 5 minutes, an hour, etc.), or by a user logging into and out of the search engine, or by some perceived relationship between the queries that a person searches for.
-It also appears that this would happen when someone might be logged into the search engine, though it’s possible that some other way of tracking searches might be used such as cookies.
+It also appears that this would happen when someone might be logged into the search engine, though some other way of tracking searches might be used such as cookies.

 It’s also possible that Google might demote only repetitive search results that have been previously selected by the searcher, rather than all of the repetitive results that might have been seen in the results from the earlier query.

 We’re told that one of the things that the search engine will try to avoid is ranking demoted pages below search results that are likely to include “very little relevant content responsive to the user query.”
-For each set of search results, a “relevancy threshold” is calcuated, based upon things like the difference in relevancy scores between the results that appear.
+For each set of search results, a “relevancy threshold” is calculated, based upon things like the difference in relevancy scores between the results that appear.

 For instance, imagine that in a set of ten results, the relevancy scores for the first 4 results are pretty close, and then the results below those have much lower relevancy scores.
 The point between the fourth and fifth results is the relevancy threshold for that set of results because of the steep dropoff in relevance.

-When a repetitive result appears in a second set of results, it will only be demoted if it is above the relevancy threshold.
+When a repetitive result appears in the second set of results, it will only be demoted if it is above the relevancy threshold.
 While it is a relevant result and should still rank as one, it is being demoted in favor of displaying other results more prominently, that aren’t repetitive so that the searcher sees pages from sites that they might not have from their first search.

 The demoted page won’t be demoted below pages that are under the relevancy threshold.